Trump's Fundraiser Expected to Raise Over $40 Million

-Donald Trump 's campaign is expecting to raise more than $40 million Saturday when major donors gather for his biggest fundraiser yet.
-The event at the Palm Beach , Florida, home of billionaire investor John Paulson is expected to bring in $43 million for the former president's third run at the White House , according to Paulson.
+Former President Donald Trump 's campaign is expecting to raise more than $40 million on Saturday when major donors gather in Florida for his biggest fundraiser yet.
+The event at the Palm Beach home of billionaire investor John Paulson is expected to bring in $43 million for the former president's third run at the White House, according to Paulson.

 United States Latest News, United States Headlines